 However, your dentist at Poulos & Somers may recommend that you get fluoride treatments every 3 months or 12 months, depending on your own unique situation.
 As time goes on, they may reassess your situation and alter your treatment schedule.
 Contact us for an appointment now if you believe you could benefit from fluoride treatments in Denver.

-You should not brush your teeth or eat or drink anything for 30-60 minutes after your fluoride treatment at Poulos & Somers.
+You should not brush your teeth or eat or drink anything for 30-60 minutes after your fluoride treatment at Poulos & Somers in Denver.
 This ensures the fluoride varnish has the maximum effect on your teeth.
 After an hour, you can go back to eating and brushing normally.

 Getting fluoride treatment does not affect the recommended steps for at-home oral care, and this includes brushing your teeth.
 You should brush once in the morning and once at night, and clean the surface of every tooth thoroughly.
 It should take you at least 2 minutes to brush your teeth.